Reds vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.

-- When it comes to the over/under, the Reds and their foes are 4-6-0 in their previous 10 contests.

-- The Reds have not covered a spread in any of their past 10 games (one of those contests had a spread).
+- The Reds have not covered the spread in any of their previous 10 matchups (one of those games had a runline).

 Reds Betting Records & Stats

-- Cincinnati has a record of 1-8 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.
+- Cincinnati has a record of 4-13, a 23.5% win rate, when it's set as an underdog of -105 or more by sportsbooks this season.

-- The Reds have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Reds have a 51.2% chance of coming away with a victory in the contest.

-- Cincinnati and its opponents have gone over the total this season in 12 of its 23 opportunities.
+- So far this season, Cincinnati and its opponents have hit the over in 13 of its 24 games with a total.

 - The Reds have played just one game with a spread this season and did not cover in that contest.